Trip Information / Image Gallery

 Chinook (Kings) / King Salmon

 Spring Chinook: March 15th-May 30th Kalama River, Cowlitz River

 Fall Chinook: September-November

 Chinook are the largest species of Pacific Salmon.
 Chinook are anadromous fish that are native to the North Pacific Ocean and the various river systems of western North America, and ranging from California to Alaska.
 A large Chinook is a very sought-after catch for a sporting angler.
 The flesh of the King salmon is also high in dietary nutritional content, which includes high levels of important omega-3 fatty acids.
-The King Salmon is known for its hard fighting and aggressive characteristics.
-The King Salmon are an incredible and memorable species for any angler.
+King Salmon is known for its hard fighting and aggressive characteristics.
+King Salmon are an incredible and memorable species for any angler.

 Coho(Silver Salmon): October-December31st

 Humptulips River, Satsop River, Chehalis River